AmazingApps/Organization-Wiki/faqs.md

 3. Hey.
 PUA in your list!!!!

     Please refer Q2 to give your suggestion.
-I will investigate into it asap.
+We will investigate into it asap.

 4. Why didn't you enable ebooks generation on GitBook?

+    Considering that how great update the work amount and how high update frequency can be, a stable ebook release is NOT practical at all.